 Mull Ferry from Oban, across the 'sea-roads' of Argyll

-The Mull ferry from Oban is part of the Mull experience.
+The Mull ferry from Oban to Craignure is part of the essential Isle of Mull experience.
 Brilliant views of the Lismore Lighthouse, also Ben More on Mull - and that really is Ben Nevis way up Loch Linnhe.
 At under an hour's journey time - it's just the right length to sample that CalMac experience!

 The Mull ferry leaves for Craignure from Oban's main pier without fuss on a frequent schedule.
 All you have to do is tear yourself away from the prawn sandwiches and tempting seafood by the waterfront stalls nearby - practically adjacent to the commodious ferry terminal and waiting area.
 The ferry called the Isle of Mull swallows up impressive numbers of heavy trucks as well as tourists’ vehicles.
 (By the way, the mention of seafood places - pictured - near the ferry terminal is just to get you in the mood for what lies ahead.)